OfficeDev/office-js-helpers/README.md

 1. Clone the project or download it to your machine.
 2. Copy the contents of the `dist` folder to your Add-in project.
-3. The `office-js-helpers.js` file contains the code for all the helpers listed in the `src` folder.
+3. The `office.helpers.js` file contains the code for all the helpers listed in the `src` folder.
-4. The `office-js-helpers.d.ts` is required for intellisense when using any editor capable of working with `d.ts` files.
+4. The `officehelpers.d.ts` is required for intellisense when using any editor capable of working with `d.ts` files.
 5. You will need a ES6 Shim library to enable ES6 features such as Promises, Maps etc inside of Add-ins.
 You can use any library of your choice or use [core-js](https://github.com/zloirock/core-js).

 Reference the library inside of your `.html` page using: